-Access to and use of this website (the website) both within the UK and internationally is provided by European Medical Group Ltd trading as European Medical Journal on the following terms:
+Access to and use of this website (the website) both within the UK and internationally is provided by European Medical Group Ltd trading as EMJ on the following terms:

 - By using the website you agree to be bound by these terms, which shall take effect immediately on your first use of the website.
 If you do not agree to be bound by all of the following terms please do not access, use and/or contribute to the website.